amdarwish/SoccerEventSpotting/README.md

 # SoccerEventSpotting
-Working on improving the task of event spotting in SoccerNet-v2 Dataset.
+Working on improving the task of action spotting in SoccerNet-v2 Dataset.